Swiss Cities: Zooming through a Zurich 1 Day Itinerary

 TRANSPORTATION: Bürkliplatz → Kilchberg ZH, Lindt & Sprüngli via bus 165 (13 min, 11 stops, CHF 11.60)

-Conveniently connected to other parts of the city, continue your adventure departing from the central street towards Lake Zürich via the trams or buses encompassing the area’s efficient public transport system.
+Conveniently connected to other parts of the city, depart from the central street towards Lake Zurich via the trams or buses encompassing the area’s efficient public transport system.

 -

-If you’re interested in a more hands-on experience, visitors can also participate in chocolate-making workshops where you’ll learn from expert chocolatiers and create your own chocolate masterpieces to take home.
-Whether you’d like to craft fine bars, champagne truffles, or chocolate figures and lollipops, there’s sure to be a walk-in course suited to your sweet tooth!
+For a more hands-on experience, participate in chocolate-making workshops led by expert chocolatiers as you create a chocolate masterpieces to take home.
+Whether you craft fine bars, champagne truffles, or chocolate figures and lollipops, there’s sure to be a walk-in course suited to your sweet tooth!

 Fraumünster